polazarus/hipstr/README.md

 ## ✏️ Features

-* `serde`: serialization/deserialization support with `serde` crate
+* `serde`: provides serialization/deserialization support with `serde` crate
 * `unstable`: exposes internal `Backend` trait that may change at any moment

 ## ☣️ Safety of `hipstr`

 This crate uses `unsafe` extensively. 🤷

-It exploits a 1-bit alignment niche in pointers existing on most platform (I think all Rustc supported platform) to distinguish the inline representation from the other representations.
+It exploits the 1-bit alignment niche in pointers existing on most platforms (I think all Rustc supported platforms) to distinguish the inline representation from the other representations.

-To make things safer, Rust is tested thoroughly on multiple platforms, normally and with Miri (MIR interpreter).
+To make things safer, Rust is tested thoroughly on multiple platforms, normally and with [Miri] (the MIR interpreter).

 ## 🧪 Testing

 ### ☔ Coverage

-This crate has near full line coverage:
+This crate has **near full line coverage**:

 ```bash
 cargo llvm-cov --all-features --html